top of page

 • underwear and socks

-• hat with a brim and beanie for early morning game drives
+• safari hat with a brim and beanie for early morning game drives

 • cotton scarf or bandana